Interventional Pulmonology: The Basics

 IP procedures may be used to:

-- Help you breathe better if your cancer treatments have damaged your lung(s).
+- Help you breathe better if a tumor is blocking your lungs or you have damage from cancer treatment.

 How are IP procedures done?

 An interventional pulmonologist’s main tool is a type of endoscope called a bronchoscope.
 A bronchoscope is a small tube that can be passed through the nose or mouth, down into the lungs.
-It has a camera and light on the end, letting the doctor see into the lungs.
-The doctor passes small tools through the bronchoscope.
-These tools may include: small tweezers to take a biopsy (tissue sample), a laser to remove tissue blocking an airway, or a stent or balloon to open a blocked airway.
+It has a camera and light on the end, letting the provider see into the lungs.
+The provider passes small tools through the bronchoscope.
+These tools may include small tweezers to take a biopsy (tissue sample), a laser to remove tissue blocking an airway, or a stent or balloon to open a blocked airway.

 IP Procedures

-Some IP procedures are done in the office or in your hospital room, while others are done in the operating room.
-Some procedures use a numbing medicine to make you comfortable, while others require anesthesia or sedation to help you sleep during the procedure.
-Your doctor will determine which procedure is best for you.
+Some IP procedures are done in the office or your hospital room, while others are done in the operating room.
+Some procedures use a numbing medicine to make you comfortable, while for others you need to have anesthesia or sedation to help you sleep during the procedure.
+Your provider will tell you which procedure is best for you.

 - Airway stent placement: Cancer in the lung can block or press on your airway, making it hard to breathe.
 This can lead to cough and pneumonia.
-A stent, which can be made of metal, silicone, or a mixture of these, is put in the airway to hold it open.
+A stent, which is often made of metal, silicone, or a mixture of these, is put in the airway to hold it open.

 - Balloon: A deflated balloon is passed through the bronchoscope and pumped up in a narrowed airway.
 This opens the airway, making it easier for you to breathe.

 - Lung or lymph node biopsy: A bronchoscope can be used to reach areas in the lung for biopsy.
 A biopsy takes a small tissue sample, which is sent to the lab to look for cancer.
 The bronchoscope can also be used to biopsy the lymph nodes in the middle of the chest.
-This is commonplace for lung cancer to spread.
+This is a common place for lung cancer to spread.

 - Pleural catheter: The IP team can put in a catheter (tube) that stays in place in the lining of the lung.
-This allows your caregiver to drain the pleural fluid at home, as needed.
+This allows you to drain the pleural fluid at home, as needed.

-- Pleurodesis: This procedure is used when a pleural effusion keeps collecting fluid, despite thoracentesis.
+- Pleurodesis: This procedure is used when a pleural effusion keeps collecting fluid after you have had a thoracentesis.
 In pleurodesis, the fluid is drained, and a chemical is infused into the pleural space.
-This chemical is irritating to the lung lining and causes inflammation to develop.
-Over a period of time, the outer lining of the lung and the inside lining of the chest stick together.
+This chemical irritates the lung lining and causes swelling.
+Over some time, the outer lining of the lung and the inside lining of the chest stick together.
 This stops the fluid from coming back to that spot.

-- Endobronchial ultrasound (EBUS): This procedure combines a bronchoscope with an ultrasound tool on the end of it.
+- Endobronchial ultrasound (EBUS): In this procedure, a bronchoscope with an ultrasound tool at the end of it is used.
 This helps the provider do more accurate biopsies.

 What are the benefits and risks of IP procedures?